On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Quality of the models

 The results from the averaging of these quantities over the available sample of three objects for each of the nine studied models is given in Table~\ref{stats}.

 The models are listed in the first column.
 Column two represents the sample mean and its standard error, and the standard deviation of the experimental points is in the third column.
+The fourth column is commented bellow.